Awards for the Austrian Film Museum

 * * *

 The Austrian Film Museum's posters have frequently been distinguished with awards in Austria and abroad.
 Artist Gertie Fröhlich, designer of almost all of the Film Museum's posters from 1964 to the mid-1980s, has received numerous awards for her work e.g. from the Hollywood Reporter at its annual Key Art Awards or from the California Science Center (formerly the California Museum of Science and Industry).
-In 2004 and 2006, two of Gabi Adébisi-Schuster's poster designs for the Film Museum were awarded the City of Vienna's "Kulturplakatpreis."
+More recently, two of Gabi Adébisi-Schuster's poster designs for the Film Museum were awarded the City of Vienna's "Kulturplakatpreis."